-Stakeholder group

-EMPLOYEES

-As at 31 December 2022, we employed 458 people in the Group, based in the UK, Canada, the United States, the Netherlands, Singapore and Thailand.
+How we engage As at 31 December 2023, we employed 508 people in the Group, based in the UK, Canada, the United States, the Netherlands, Singapore and Thailand.
 Our employees bring a broad range of experience, expertise and perspective to Mpac that contributes to the delivery of our strategic objectives.
-The Board recognises that employees are the cornerstone of the business.

-How we engage

-The Group is committed to developing its employment policies in line with best practice and providing equal opportunities for all, irrespective of gender, age, marital status, sexual orientation, ethnic origin, religious belief or disability.
+The Board recognises that employees are the cornerstone of the business and develops the Group's employment policies in line with best practice and providing equal opportunities for all, irrespective of gender, age, marital status, sexual orientation, ethnic origin, religious belief or disability.
 Full and fair consideration is given to applications for employment from people with disabilities having regard to their aptitudes and abilities.

-Every reasonable effort is made to support those who become disabled, either in the same job or, if this is not practicable, in suitable alternative work
+Every reasonable effort is made to support those who become disabled, either in the same job or, if this is not practicable, in suitable alternative work.
 Emphasis is placed on training, effective communication and the involvement of employees in the development of the business.
-Information is regularly provided on the progress of the Group through local review meetings, briefings and consultative bodies.
-Involvement in the achievements of the business is encouraged through other means appropriate to each location.

-The Board is updated at each Board meeting on health and safety matters.
-Recent years have seen few incidents, and those that have occurred have been relatively minor in nature.
-In order to ensure that complacency does not set in, the Board has taken steps to place increased focus on pro-active measures.
-Learnings from local incidents on one site are increasingly applied globally at all sites.
-Increased emphasis is placed on anticipation of risks and preventative measures.
-These include local procedural risk reviews, and full independent site health and safety audits undertaken by third parties at the request of the Board from time-to-time and where necessary.

-SUPPLIERS

-The Group recognises and actively develops its relationships with its suppliers and works closely with them to ensure that the relationships are productive for all parties.
+During the year, the Group employed its first HR Director to review and implement a new people strategy for the Group, which will include a five-year strategy to align with the overall business strategy; globally align the Group's vison, mission and values statement; review the communications and engagement plan; updated Group objectives; review the reward and benefit structure across the Group; and design and implement a new talent acquisition process.
+The Board is updated at each Board meeting on health and matters.
+There have been no significant accidents during the year.
+During the last quarter of the year, a new hazard reporting system, SafetyQube, was implemented across all Group sites which enables increased emphasis on reporting hazards and implementing preventative measures.
+The new system also enables enhanced accident reporting and any commonality in accidents to be highlighted.
+Specific training is then provided to prevent similar accidents from happening in the future.
+The Group now has dedicated supplier managers based in both the Americas and EMEA who work closely with its suppliers to ensure that the relationships are productive for all parties.
+The Group's Modern Slavery Act statement was reviewed and updated as part of a new Group supplier manual being drafted.
+The manual will also include the Group's Anti-Bribery and Ethics policies.
 The Group's policy is to pay suppliers in line with its standard terms except where alternative arrangements have been agreed in advance with individual suppliers.
 The Group does not follow any external procurement or payment code.
-The Group's trade creditor days outstanding at the year-end were 69.
+The Group's trade creditor days outstanding at the year-end were 66.

-During 2022 there have been supply chain issues which have led to delays in deliveries of raw materials and electronic chips which have had an effect on production schedules and have restricted output.
-This has been challenging to the Group and the procurement teams have worked closely with the Group's various suppliers to manage those delays and to expedite deliveries where possible.
-As 2023 progresses, we still see the supply chain as being an area of concern and the Board receives regular update from the Executive Directors on this.

-CUSTOMERS

 The Group has good relationships with its customers, some of whom are long-standing.
-The supply chain issues encountered by the businesses have had an effect on the delivery of projects to some of our customers.
-In those cases, we work closely with the customers to inform them of the delays and agree revised delivery timelines.

-Customers do change their specifications mid-project on occasions, which does result in the production timetable having to be amended to reflect the changes.

-We continue to keep our customers informed of the progress of their projects with regular meetings and discussions.
+Regular meetings and discussions are held with the customers to keep them informed of the progress of their projects and for them to provide details of any changes which they require to be made mid-project.

-COMMUNITIES

 We believe that business should be a force for good in the communities in which we operate.
 We aim to support and inspire our employees to make a difference in their communities.
 The responsibility for community engagement is devolved to the local business units.
-The Group encourages employees to be involved in charitable, educational or other social pursuits which contribute to the local community, provided they do not interfere with the performance of the employee's duties.
+The Group encourages employees to be involved in charitable, educational or other social pursuits which contribute to the local community and aids local community projects through organisational support.